 - conducts analysis on issues related to the trade-industry relationship;

-- represents Canadian economic interests in multilateral negotiations, such as those at meetings of the World Trade Organization (see International Profile);
+- represents Canadian economic interests in multilateral negotiations, such as those at meetings of the World Trade Organization;

 - participates on Canadian delegations in bilateral trade negotiations by providing industry-specific input on issues pertaining to non-agricultural goods, services and investment; and

-- prepares briefing material and advice for the Minister and Deputy Minister of Industry on trade policy issues that cut across Industry Canada sectors.
+- prepares briefing material and advice for the Minister and Deputy Minister on trade policy issues that cut across Innovation, Science and Economic Development Canada sectors.